 There are few things more decadent and delicious than a grazing platter of smoked cheese.

-Imagine how impressed your guests will be when you tell them you smoked the cheese yourself!
+Imagine how impressed your guests will be when you tell them you its homemade smoked gouda!

 But how on earth do I smoke my cheese, you may ask?

-Read on and you’ll soon be an expert.
+Read on for my smoked gouda recipe and soon you’ll be an expert as well.

 What is a Gouda?